n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/MailchimpTrigger/README.md

 ### 1. Mailchimp Trigger node

 1. First of all, you'll have to enter credentials for the Mailchimp Trigger node.
-You can find out how to do that [here](../../../credentials/MailChimp/README.md).
+You can find out how to do that [here](../../../credentials/Mailchimp/README.md).
-2. Select the list you want to listen for in the *List* dropdown list.
+2. Select the list you want to listen to from the *List* dropdown list.
-3. Select 'Subscribe' in the *Events* dropdown list.
+3. Select 'Subscribe' from the *Events* dropdown list.
-4. Select 'API', 'Admin', and 'User' in the *Sources* dropdown list.
+4. Select 'API', 'Admin', and 'User' from the *Sources* dropdown list.
 5. Click on *Execute Node* to run the workflow.